MesfinD/HPC/_episodes/040-scheduler.md

 you will likely be stuck with your site's default resources, which is probably not what we want.

-The following PBS options show how to control resource requests:
+The following SLURM options show how to control resource requests:

 - `-l select=<nnodes>:ncpus=<cores per node>` - how many nodes and cores per node does your job need?
 - `-l walltime=<hours:minutes:seconds>` - How much real-world time (walltime) will your job take to run?